bunsenstraat/remix-learneth-plugin/docs/setting_up_your_repository.md

 There are two ways of doing this.
 Default behavior: Steps are sorted alphabetically according to the name of the directory.
 So it's best to precede each step name by a number.
 If you have steps defined in your config.yml those will be used and directories will be ignored.
+The sorting is the order in which the steps are set in the config.yml, not alphabetically.

 ## Step description

 When you open a step, you see a text describing what to do or learn.